quafzi/gleeman/README.md

 ### What is an App?

-An app is a basic functionality of you project.
+An app is a basic functionality of your project.
 It can be for example a basic express server, a css preprocessor, a database connection manager and so forth.
 An app can add functionality to your project or just provide data.

 The app itself constist of several functions.
 These functions are called in the order you define by addind depenedencies.
 All these functions get a callback as first argument.
-THis should be called, when the function has all data it wants to return.
+This should be called, when the function has all data it wants to return.
 The first parameter is an potential error that occurs during process, the second is the result of the function.
 It is stored in the app-object with the namespace of the func as key.
 Following functions can then access the result of this one, because this `app-object` is handed as second parameter to the function.

 ```javascript
 module.exports = {